Prolog Data Structures

 If this holds, your representation is called clean.
 If

-you cannot distinguish the elements by their outermost
+you cannot distinguish the elements by their principal

-everything else fails.
-In addition, such a representation prevents
+fails.
+In addition, such a representation prevents argument

 faulty due to this shortcoming.
 Always aim to avoid